wg481/Vanva-Terminal/README.md

 ## How do I work on it?
 Fork the project, take bTerminal.py, add something to it, and set up a pull request.
 If the features are good, nonmalicious, useful, and well designed, the code will be added to the main branch.

+## How do I run it?
+ - Download Terminal or bTerminal.
+ - Download and install Python 2.7 here: https://www.python.org/downloads/release/python-2718/
+ - Run the file in IDLE or the command line.